This post was written by Kicksaw co-founder Kyle Morris.

 If you want to go fast, go alone.
 If you want to go far, go together.

-As I toiled away on nights and weekends, cleaning up Excel spreadsheets and doing data loads, a former customer of mine appeared of the woodwork.
+As I toiled away on nights and weekends, cleaning up Excel spreadsheets and doing data loads, a former customer of mine appeared out of the woodwork.
 He had been a Sales Ops Manager for a client of mine, and he had little experience administering Salesforce.
 He was sharp, and a hard worker, but really couldn’t take any projects off my plate.

 Instead, he took on the tasks I didn’t want to do.
 If an Excel sheet needed to be cleaned up, he was on it.
 Data load went sideways — someone had to clean it up, and it was him.